HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 The [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) flag indicates that implementation shall provide "meaningful support" for the element, as defined by its implementation guide.
 The mCODE definitions of MustSupport encompass the [definitions in US Core](http://hl7.org/fhir/us/core/general-guidance.html#must-support). mCODE defines MustSupport as follows:

-* **mCODE Data Sender** - MustSupport is interpreted as "must populate".
+* **mCODE Data Sender** - MustSupport is interpreted as "must populate if known".
 That is, every required and MustSupport element in a supported mCODE profile MUST be populated if the Data Sender has that data.

-* **mCODE Data Receiver** - MustSupport is interpreted as "must display" or "must store".
-That is, a Data Receiver MUST be capable of receiving and displaying or storing each required and MustSupport element in an mCODE bundle, provided the corresponding profile has been declared as a "supportedProfile" in the receiver's capability statement.
+* **mCODE Data Receiver** - MustSupport is interpreted as "able to meaningfully process".
+"Meaningfully Process" is contextual, and for various receivers may mean display, store, analyze, or otherwise deal with that data.

 #### Missing/Unknown Data Elements